Fart-Break Hotel

 "Fart-Break Hotel" is the ninth episode of the seventh season of American Dad!.
 It originally aired on Fox in the United States on January 16, 2011.
-The episode follows housewife Francine as she becomes frustrated and bored with her daily routine of taking care of her family.
-But when Roger accidentally passes lethal gas in the house, the family moves into a luxury hotel for a week.
-While there, Francine decides to assume the identity and life of a familyless career woman, the CEO of a concrete company.
+The episode follows housewife Francine as she becomes frustrated and bored with her daily routine of caring for her family.
+However, when Roger accidentally releases lethal gas in the house, the family moves into a luxury hotel for a week.
+While there, Francine decides to assume the identity and lifestyle of a recently deceased, child-free concrete saleswoman named Sarah Blanch.

 The episode was written by Chris and Matt McKenna, and directed by Rodney Clouden.
 It received mixed reception among television critics upon its release, with many criticizing the main storyline.
 It was viewed by 3.58 million homes upon its original airing.
 The episode features guest appearances from Héctor Elizondo, Will Forte, Richard Gant, Missi Pyle, Kevin Michael Richardson, J.K.
 Simmons, and Alan Tudyk.

 Plot

 Francine's daily routine starts to get to her when the family complains about dinner being prepared with the wrong vegetable (okra).
 She imagines herself killing the family in revenge; after Francine threatens them, they agree to eat the dinner anyway.
 Roger warns the family that he will have a bad reaction to the okra but eats it at Stan's urging.
-He farts a noxious gas during the middle of the night, prompting the family to leave their residence and stay for 1 week at a hotel in D.C., which they are allowed to do for free, as Roger once stayed at the hotel and suffered an accident.
+He farts a noxious gas during the middle of the night, prompting the family to leave their residence and stay for one week at a hotel in D.C., which they are allowed to do for free, as Roger once stayed at the hotel and suffered an accident there.

 Discovering that she has never taken the time to get in touch with herself, Francine decides to spend the day assuming the identity of a recently deceased concrete saleswoman, Sarah Blanch.
-At the work convention in the hotel, Francine becomes more and more impressed with the exciting life she has fabricated for Sarah and fully assumes her identity.
-Roger, attending the convention as a depressed salesman named Pete Pendelman, highly advises against becoming too absorbed in her character, to no avail.
+At a work convention held at the hotel, Francine becomes increasingly impressed with the exciting life she has fabricated for Sarah and fully assumes her identity.
+Roger, attending the convention as a depressed salesman named Pete Pendelman, strongly advises her against becoming too absorbed in the character, to no avail.
 She demonstrates business prowess that lands her a CEO job in Portland.
-Francine gives up her former life and her family to pursue a new life as Sarah.
+Francine gives up her former life and family to pursue a new life as Sarah.